Hentioe/telegex_marked/README.md

 ## Background introduction

-For Telegram robots, sending messages in Markdown format is very dangerous.
+For Telegram bots, sending messages in Markdown format is very dangerous.
 Because **the interpretation of Markdown by the Telegram server is very bad**.

 ### Like this